vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/039/_index.md

 title = "+039"

 +++
-Indra As was noted in the publ. intro., this hymn is twinned with V.38 in Vālakhilya fashion, though it does not give as much help as it might in interpreting the previous hymn.
+Indra As was noted in the published introduction, this hymn is twinned with V.38 in Vālakhilya fashion, though it does not give as much help as it might in interpreting the previous hymn.